gamesbook/pyprototypr/docs/layouts_triangular.rst

 ========

-The ``TriangularLocations()`` command defines an ordered series of row and column locations that create a triangular spacing.
+The ``TriangularLocations()`` command defines an ordered series of row and column locations that create a triangular pattern.
 The x- and y-values of these rows and columns are then used to set the centres of the elements that can be placed there using the ``Layout()`` command.